What is Anime?

 Type I – Partner

 It takes a lot of time, effort, and money to make a convention like Tokyo in Tulsa run smoothly.
 Whether it’s financial backing or services rendered, our Partners help make it happen.
 This category is strictly for those that have a contract with Tokyo in Tulsa.
-If you are interested in becoming a Partner, please let us know via the contact form.
+This type is invitation only.

 Type II – Convention Charity

 Each year Tokyo in Tulsa chooses an organization to donate the proceeds from designated events at the convention.
-Charities from previous years include Penny Arcade, Bikers Against Child Abuse (BACA), Chapter 61 Ministries/Truckers Against Trafficking, Japanese Relief through AmeriCare, Greenwood Cultural Center’s Kids Korner, and OpenArms Youth Project.
-The designated charity for 2016 is currently under discussion.
+Charities from previous years include Bikers Against Child Abuse (BACA), Chapter 61 Ministries/Truckers Against Trafficking, Japanese Relief through AmeriCare, Greenwood Cultural Center’s Kids Korner, and OpenArms Youth Project.
+This type is invitation only.

 Type III – Non-Profit Organizations/Government or Educational Institutions

 Tokyo in Tulsa is happy to provide space for any non-profit organizations and/or government/education institutions who would like to promote themselves.
-Please note: groups must be able to provide proof of non-profit status upon request.
+Please note: groups must be able to provide proof of nonprofit status upon request.
+This type is invitation only.

 Type IV – Community Arts & Enrichment